markeyser/Deployment-of-ML-Models/02-Course-curriculum-overview.md

 You will also learn how to publish your models using Jim Fury a tool that is used in the industry and you will also learn how to test your continuous integration continuous deployment pipeline

-## Selection
+## Selection 9: Differential Testing

-in Section 9.
+- Section

-You will learn about the importance of testing and how to set up differential tests for your machine
+in Section 9 You will learn about the importance of testing and how to set up differential tests for your machine

 learning pipeline to ensure reproducibility.